jackagoldman/get-climate-weather-metrics/README.md

 # get-climate-weather-metrics

-workflow to extract climate and weather indices from era5
+This repository is a pipeline to extract climate and weather data from era5 image collections in Google Earth Engine.